-One of the most important duties for an Arcade Technician is to schedule and perform preventative maintenance and cleaning tasks for games.
+One of the most important duties for a Technician is to schedule and perform preventative maintenance and cleaning tasks for arcade game machines.
 Just like changing the oil and filters in your car, these tasks will help ensure that your games have the best chance to perform at their highest earning potential.

 By following these steps and keeping up on a good maintenance schedule, your games will not only look more aesthetically pleasing, but it will also help promote return visits to your facility, meaning an increase in foot traffic and revenue.

 Always refer to the game’s operator’s manual because each game might require special cleaning procedures.
 Also, it is important that the game is turned off when performing the cleaning tasks.

 Look before you start.
 Give your games a good visual safety inspection.
 Look for anything that will cause harm to the customer – broken plastic, a loose screw, and other harmful items that can cause an injury.
 This is something that each employee should be made aware of and should constantly survey the location while reporting anything that can cause an issue.

 Clean the cabinet’s exterior by using a mild general-purpose cleaner – do not use any commercial glass cleaners unless specifically instructed by the game’s manufacturer.
 It’s also important to never use paper towels to clean Plexi Glass, as this will scratch the glass.
 Instead, use a soft rag, such as a microfiber towel to make sure no marks or scratches will be left on the game.

 All cabinet vents and fans should also be kept clean of any dust buildup.
 Make sure the fans are operating properly once you’ve cleaned off the dust and change the vents and fans as needed.

 The interior of the cabinet should be vacuumed occasionally.
 Some games by design develop more dust and dirt and will need to be cleaned more frequently than others.